to individuals, families, and the community to address behavioral health problems with compassion, integrity, competence, and ethical behavior.

 I often ask myself “what will my future self be grateful for?” and encourage you to consider this mantra when choosing to invest in your future self through therapy.

-Caitlin receives ongoing license supervision from Christy Daron, LISW-S and is currently accepting new clients.
+Caitlin receives ongoing clinical supervision from Christy Daron, LISW-S and is currently accepting new clients.

 Haley specializes in working with children & adolescents ages 10-18 years old and adults.
 She has a true passion for working with teens as they develop their identity and the way they see themselves change in response to peers, family, school, and other social environments.
 Haley believes in "meeting a person where they are," which means intentionally listening to understand a client’s values, needs, desires, and even their trauma responses.